sigrid-fr/aws-iam-least-privilege-ec2/README.md

 ## IAM Users and User Groups

-### What I did in this step

-In this step, I create a dedicated IAM group for all NextWork interns to enable centralized and consistent permission management.

-### Understanding user groups

-IAM user groups are collections of IAM users that simplify permission management.
-By attaching policies to a group instead of individual users, permissions can be managed centrally and consistently across all members.

-### Attaching policies to user groups

-In this case, I attached the custom policy to the user group, ensuring that all users inherit the same access permissions.

-### Understanding IAM users

-IAM users are individual identities with defined permissions to access AWS resources, whereas user groups are collections of users that allow centralized and consistent permission management.

----

 ## Logging in as an IAM User

-### Sharing sign-in details

-There are two ways to share a new user's login details: by providing the console sign-in URL and credentials, or by downloading and securely sharing the credentials file (.csv).

-### Observations from the IAM user dashboard

 I created an IAM user with access limited to the development environment.
 After logging in as this user, several dashboard panels displayed "Access Denied", confirming that the policy correctly restricts access to certain features and prevents interaction with production resources.